“Wings of the night…” The witching hour in Islam.

 “Our Lord, the Blessed, the Superior, comes every night down on the nearest Heaven to us when the last third of the night remains, saying: “Is there anyone to invoke Me, so that I may respond to invocation?
 Is there anyone to ask Me, so that I may grant him his request?
 Is there anyone seeking My forgiveness, so that I may forgive him?”

 The beauty of Islam is that Allah meets the evil forces of malice and mockery with an equal and opposite force of mercy, grace and peace.
-The advent of Islam and the revelation of the Qur’an may have certainly been of course as a guidance for humanity and also as an opposing force for the evil that was spreading.
+The advent of Islam and the revelation of the Qur’an may have certainly been of course as a guidance for humanity, but also as an opposing force for the evil that was spreading.

 The Qur’an says in Surah Al Anbiya, verse 107,